joel1di1/android-google-plus-omniauth-tutorial/README.md

 Here are the instructions to run it on your machine.

-First of all :
+First of all:

 	$ git clone https://github.com/elcurator/android-google-plus-omniauth-tutorial
 	$ cd android-google-plus-omniauth-tutorial

-For the rails server :
+For the rails server:

 	$ cd web
 	$ echo "GOOGLE_KEY=your_google_key_here" >> .env